Keep the Weight Off When You Quit Smoking

 Many Other Benefits

-- Ability to breathe
+- The ability to breathe

 Quitting will also add years to your life.
 You can lower the risk of cancer or death the longer you remain smoke-free.